OlekSt/Hit-the-Slopes/Testing.md

 New user registration:
     - Google message: Passwords are not safe....

-Trips.html:
+Trips.html - Search by ski Ski_resorts:
     - User's avatar image per trip record is not visible.
-    - User's name is not visible
+    - Ski resorts' thumbnails are not visible
-    - Deleting a trip triggers view distortion.
-Line of trips become blocks.

 Add_skiresort.html, skiresorts.html:
     - Issues with Materialize checkboxes for "spring/autumn/night skiing/glacier" info.
 Deleted the checkboxes for now.
 Using strings with "yes/no".
 If timing will allow, will add checkboxes at the end of the project.